greifentor/DiSyM/README.md

 The stack as well as the value store are able to store object values.
 The value store does this under an identifier name.

+The current configuration setting is stored in the value store with key "setting.to.evaluate" in the beginning of the rule evaluation.
+It can be put on the top of the stack by ``'setting.to.evaluate' LOAD``.

 ### Commands

 #### AND